-7.1 Unless otherwise agreed by the Partnership in writing, the price for the Goods shall be the price set out in the Partnership’s price list published on the date of delivery or deemed delivery.
+7.1 Unless otherwise agreed by the Company in writing, the price for the Goods shall be the price set out in the Company’s price list published on the date of delivery or deemed delivery.

 8.1 Subject to condition 8.4, payment of the price for the Goods is due in pounds sterling 28 days from the date of invoice unless otherwise agreed in writing.

 8.2 Time for payment shall be of the essence.

 8.3 No payment shall be deemed to have been received until the Company has received cleared funds.

 8.4 All payments payable to the Partnership under the Contract shall become due immediately on its termination despite any other provision.

 8.5 The Buyer shall make all payments due under the Contract in full without any deduction whether by way of set-off, counterclaim, discount, abatement or otherwise unless the Buyer has a valid court order requiring an amount equal to such deduction to be paid by the Company to the Buyer.

 8.6 If the Buyer fails to pay the Company any sum due pursuant to the Contract, the Buyer shall be liable to pay interest to the Partnership on such sum from the due date for payment at the annual rate of 4% above the base lending rate from time to time of NAT WEST BANK Plc accruing on a daily basis until payment is made, whether before or after any judgment.
 [The Company reserves the right to claim interest under the Late Payment of Commercial Debts (Interest) Act 1998].

 9.1 Where the Company is not the manufacturer of the Goods, the Partnership shall endeavour to transfer to the Buyer the benefit of any warranty or guarantee given to the Company.